hvr/head.hackage/scripts/README.md

 [ (import ~/overlay.nix) ]
 ```

-Then in `~/overlay.nix`, I define a new attribute which contains the patch overrides.
+Then in `~/overlay.nix`, I define a new attribute which contains the patch and
+cabal file overrides.

 ```nix
 self: super: